For the better understanding and use of the Material Safety Data Sheet(MSDS), some terms are explained below:

 12 –14 Strong basic

-It is the lowest temperature at which a material gives off enough vapour near its surface to from a flammable air vapour (gas) mixture so that it can be ignited if a spark is available.
-The lower flash point indicates higher hazard as it can cause fire at a lower temperature.
+It is the lowest temperature at which a material gives off enough vapor near its surface to from a flammable air vapor (gas) mixture so that it can be ignited if a spark is available.
+The lower flash point indicates a higher hazard as it can cause the fire at a lower temperature.
 It is expressed as Closed Cup (CC) or Open Cup (OC).
 CC value is slightly less than the OC value.

 - Auto-ignition Temperature:

-It is the lowest temperature at which a material begins to burn in air without any contact of spark or flame.
-During heating if the material decomposes, the decomposed chemical may auto-ignite at some other temperature.
+It is the lowest temperature at which a material begins to burn in the air without any contact of spark or flame.
+During heating, if the material decomposes, the decomposed chemical may auto-ignite at some other temperature.
 Different test methods give different auto-ignition temperatures for the same material.
 Therefore this value is an estimate.
-The material should be stored, processed or handled well below its auto-ignition temperature to avoid the risk of self fire or explosion.
+The material should be stored, processed or handled well below its auto-ignition temperature to avoid the risk of self-fire or explosion.

 Substances liable to spontaneous combustion are those liable to spontaneous heating under normal conditions or to heating up contact with air and being then liable to catch fire.